Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 In its current form, the regression formula (\ref{eq:Ibar_fit}) effectively reproduces the data across the test dataset, demonstrating high accuracy with relative deviation better than $2.76\%$.
 This model consistently delivers satisfactory results regardless of the specific EoS chosen, establishing itself as a robust universal relation.

 For visualization, the predicted surface (\ref{eq:Ibar_fit}) that optimally represents the data in the test dataset is depicted in Fig. \ref{fig:Ibar_representation}.

 In the constructed model's wireframe representation\footnote{To visualize the ANN-predicted relation between the input parameters and the target quantity, we constructed a wireframe surface as follows: a uniform mesh grid was generated over the 2D input space ($\chi,\bar{Q}$), using the {\it mesh\_grid\_funct} in python, which samples values within the domain of the test dataset.
 For each grid point, the trained neural network predicted the corresponding target value (e.g., $\bar{I}$), producing a 2D array of model estimates via the ANN model function.
 The resulting surface was plotted as a semi-transparent wireframe over the 3D scatter plot of the actual test data, allowing for direct visual comparison between the model predictions and the ground truth.}, the test data lies approximately on a single universal plane, while the varying colors of the depicted data correspond to different values of the star's compactness $C$, as indicated in the accompanying vertical colored bar.
 As anticipated, stellar modes that are less compact, corresponding to higher values of the reduced quadrupole deformation, demonstrate larger normalized moments of inertia.
 Additionally, the predicted wireframe includes regions that lie outside the physically meaningful parameter space.
 When the model is evaluated on inputs beyond the domain of the test dataset, it produces a smooth extrapolation of the surface—despite the fact that no physically viable stellar models exist in that regime.
-This behavior does not indicate a flaw in the model, but rather corroborates the robustness of the learned representation.
+This behavior does not indicate a flaw in the model but simply reflects the smooth continuation of the learned mapping beyond the physical domain, where no viable stellar models exist.